In this article

 training.fcbgroup.com.au IN CNAME fcbgroup.arlo.co

-- Once your IT team has created the CNAME DNS, send an email to Arlo Support.
+Once your IT team has created the CNAME record in your DNS, send an email to Arlo Support.
 Important: Do not use the new CNAME on your site yet.

-- Our support team will work with your IT team to obtain and validate the SSL certificate.
+Our support team will work with your IT team to obtain and validate the SSL certificate.
 We'll let you know when the new domain will be active (this may take a day after the change is made).

 Why can't I see our Arlo pages from my workplace?